Trade Manager Panel

 The trade panel keeps a record of what it was doing, so if for any reason your panel is closed – it can recover and resume what it was doing on reload.

-Warnings When Closing A Master Panel That Is Managing Trades
+Warnings Will Show When Trying Closing A Master Panel That Is Managing Trades

 Another fail safe added in for your protection, just for those accidental clicks.

-If you try close a panel which is “busy” babysitting trades, this warning will prevent you from closing it off.
+If you try close a panel which is “busy” managing or monitoring trades, this warning will prevent you from closing it off.